jurajtrappl/Travel-Europe/README.md

 ## Architecture
 The project can be split into five high-level stages:

 #### 1. Input
-   The data for the map is stored in text file in specific format.
+The data for the map is stored in a text file in a specific format.
 The format must be strict because the map is parsed by regexes.
 The file can be segmented into three main parts, countries, cities and roads.
-Before every part there is a number indicated how many lines are there for each part.
-This is the reason why in this class is used the only global variable in this project.
+Before every part, there is a number indicated how many lines are there for each part.
+This is the reason why this class has the only global variable in this project.

 #### 2. Map
-   The data are stored in graph data structure which represents a map.
+The data are stored in a graph data structure which represents a map.
 Data are located in a text file in a specific format, then they      are parsed using regexes.
-Map of Europe contains 21 european countries and over 400 cities overall.
+The map of Europe contains 21 European countries and over 400 cities overall.

 #### 3. Car
-   Vehicle with four parameters helps providing detailed information about user defined trip.
-Four parameters are fuel type, tank          capacity, consumption and maximum allowed speed.
+The Vehicle with four parameters helps to provide detailed information about user-defined trip.
+Four parameters are fuel type, tank          capacity, consumption, and maximum allowed speed.

 #### 4. Shortest path
-   Dijkstra's algorhitm is the main and the only algorhitm that is used in this project.
+Dijkstra's algorithm is the main and the only algorithm that is used in this project.
 It provides a calculation for finding the          shortest path from a starting city to a destination city.

 #### 5. Visualization
 This stage provides graphic representation of a path, choosing the cities by clicking on the map, map itself.
 Cities on the map remembers their position in x,y coordinates, this helps in the terms of calculating distances that are then assigned to the roads between cities.
 The distance is calculated by using map scale and distance between coordinates.
 When user selects city then it is highlighted by circle.

 ## Main classes
 #### 1. Input